Skip to main content

 ← Blog

-The top 10 AI slops we see everywhere
+The top 10 AI slop patterns we see often

 Which AI slop patterns actually matter?
-Some teams say narrative comments are the worst.
-Some say it is the swallowed exceptions.
-Some do not check and just ship.
-Here is the ranked list we landed on after running aislop against 25 real repos, and the rule that kills each one.
+Some teams worry about narrative comments.
+Others care most about swallowed exceptions.
+Here is the ranked list we landed on after running aislop against 25 real repos, and the rule that flags each one.

 Which AI slop patterns actually matter?
 Ask ten teams, you get ten answers.
 Some say narrative JSDoc is the worst.
 Some say swallowed exceptions.
-Some never check and ship whatever compiles.
 Here is the list we landed on after running aislop against 25 real repos.
-Ten patterns, ranked by how often they appear and how much damage they do.
+Ten patterns, ranked by how often they appear and how much risk they add.
 Each one has a rule ID.
 Each one is deterministic.
-Your agent produced all of these this week, and you probably shipped a few.
+A few may already be in your repo.

 01